Develop-X/AWS/glossary.md

 * **Snowball**: This is a data transport solution that uses secure appliances to transfer large amounts of data, into and out of AWS.
 It addresses common challenges with large-scale data transfers such as high network costs, long transfer times, and security concerns.

 * **SMS(Server Migration Service)**: does same work as the DMS but targets virtual machines, to replicate vms to aws cloud

+* **Step Functions**: A way of visualizing what's going on inside your application.

+* **SWF(Simple Work Flow Service)**: Helps developers to build, run, and scale background jobs that have parallel or sequential steps.

 #### T names